-All members of the community are expected to abide by the protocols for social distancing and hygiene.
-When masks are not worn, there must be either a six-foot or twelve-foot separation between people, depending on the activity.
-Any type of activity that generates more aerosols from the body requires a minimum of a twelve-foot separation (aerobic activity, singing, playing of certain instruments, etc.).
-Casual interaction requires a minimum of six foot separation.
-However, community members will be expected to have and wear a face covering with them at all times in the event that the distancing cannot be maintained.
+All members of the community are expected to be mindful of their responsibilities with regard to hygiene.
+All community members will be expected to have and wear a face covering with them at all times in the event that distancing cannot be maintained when congregating in public spaces indoors.
 Additionally, all community members must wash and sanitize their hands frequently, especially before and after entering or leaving communal spaces such as classrooms, Cluett, dorm common areas, etc.